MonetDBSolutions/squll/README.md

 Import any missing package in the fresh Python virtual environment.
 ```
-pip install --user requests
-pip install --user pymonetdb
-pip install --user configparser
-pip install --user psycopg2-binary
+pip install requests pymonetdb configparser psycopg2-binary mysql-connector fdb
 ```

 ## Usage
-The driver program reads a configuration file from the directory in which it is started.
-A sample is included for inspiration.
-Make sure that the IP address for the SQLscalpel server is properly set.
+The driver program reads a configuration file 'sqlprobe.conf' from the directory in which it is started.
+A sample is included for inspiration and documentation.
+Make sure that the global parameters are set correctly.
-Furthermore, the host name is a nickname by which is it known in the SQLscalpel server.

 SQLprobe is started with a target name, which corresponds to a section in the configuration file.
 That section may contain DBMS specific parameter settings.

-It can also be used to limit
-the queries acceptable for execution.
+It can also be used to limit the queries acceptable for execution.
 Either queries for a specific project are ran, or even specific experiments within a project.
 The most generous way is to accept any task, as indicated with the pseudo project '*' and pseudo experiment '*'.